AdaCore/spark2014/docs/ug/tutorial.rst

 This runs |GNATprove| only on the checks that originate from line 35, in a special mode which considers separately individual execution paths if needed.
-The check is still not proved, but GPS now displays an icon, either on the left of the message, or on line 35 in file ``search.ads``, to show the path on which the contract case is not proved:
+The check is still not proved, but GPS now displays an icon, either on the left of the message, or on line 35 in file ``linear_search.ads``, to show the path on which the contract case is not proved:

 .. image:: static/search_path_info.png